thi-ng/umbrella/packages/paths/README.md

 ## About

-Immutable, optimized and optionally typed path-based object property / array accessors with structural sharing
+Immutable, optimized and optionally typed path-based object property / array accessors with structural sharing.

 ## Status